costales/anoise-indicator/README.rst

 * Middle click (or both buttons) plays and pauses
 * Disable MPRIS integration to avoid having play/pause/next/previous media keys interfere with your relaxation and focus time
-* Works with ANoise Preferences and everything it offe

 Caveats
 =======